 While Doing Serious Work

-As mentioned in the beginning of this review, “Hana’s Gaze” used almost exclusively Turner Design Gouache Japanesque Colors.
+As mentioned at the beginning of this review, “Hana’s Gaze” used almost exclusively Turner Design Gouache Japanesque Colors.
 These colors are supposed to have a coarse texture when dry.
 Honestly, that rougher texture isn’t all that noticeable unless you’re looking for it.

 The opacity of Turner Acrylc Gouache is acceptable for the most part.
 Sometimes it requires a second or third layer to achieve maximum opacity.
-But colors below don’t bleed through unlike cheaper brands.
+But the colors below don’t bleed through unlike cheaper brands.

 Although Turner Acryl Gouache is advertised to be water-resistant when dry, they use as little acrylic emulsion as possible, so you can still pick up color and in some cases, almost remove it.
 This can be obnoxious whenever painting over light washes.